-Students must also be available for a half-day orientation session in spring 2017.
+Students must also participate in a half-day orientation session in spring 2018 as well as various training sessions related to research methods.
 Fellows receive a $2,000 stipend from The New School for the summer internship.

 The Acumen Fund raises charitable donations to invest in companies, leaders, and ideas that are changing the way the world tackles poverty.

 The Center for Court Innovation seeks to help create a more effective and humane justice system by designing and implementing operating programs, performing original research, and providing reformers around the world with the tools they need to launch new strategies.
 The center's projects include community-based violence prevention projects, alternatives to incarceration, reentry initiatives, court-based programs that seek to promote positive individual and family change, and many others.
 The center disseminates the lessons learned from innovative programs and performs original research evaluating innovative programs to determine what works (and what doesn't).
 For additional information, visit courtinnovation.org.